 5 British army slang terms you need to know for your next joint mission

-Although the Unite States and Britain have had their share of disputes early on in American history, today the two countries are the closest of friends.
+Although the United States and Britain have had their share of disputes early on in American history, today the two countries are the closest of friends.

-In case you were living under a rock, British troops have been fighting alongside US forces as it continues to fight the global war on terror.
+In case you were living under a rock, British troops fought alongside US in the global war on terror.
 That means while our service members are overseas, there's a solid chance they will encounter members of the British army on a joint mission.

 That being said, the British have some popular slang terms that we Americans don't use but probably should know.